RiyaLdn/Web-App-DevOps-Project/README.md

 - **Database:** The application employs an Azure SQL Database as its database system to store order-related data.

+- **Version Control:** Leveraging GitHub for robust version control and efficient, collaborative code management.

 - **Containerization:** Docker is utilised to create a containerized environment for the app, to ensure seamless deployment and scalability.

 - **Infrastructure as Code (Iac):** Terraform is leveraged to create configuration files to assist with deployment, scalability, and orchestration of the containerized application seamlessly on Azure Kubernetes Service (AKS).

 - **Orchestration:** The open-source container application platform, Kubernetes, is used for automating the deployment, scaling, and management of the containerized application.

+- **Continous Integration and Continuous Deployment (CI/CD):** Employed Azure DevOps for streamlined CI/CD processes, and efficient integration with Docker Hub and Azure Kubernetes Service (AKS).

+- **Monitoring:** Applied Azure Monitor for AKS to gain insights into the health, performance, and reliability of Azure Kubernetes Service (AKS) clusters.

 ## Containerization with Docker